krinkinmu/krinkinmu.github.io/_posts/2021-01-17-devicetree.md

 So for those a different mechanism have to be used.

 In simplest cases OS and drivers can just probe for the connected devices.
-That basically means that a driver can try to interract with the device in hope that it's there.
+That basically means that a driver can try to interact with the device in hope that it's there.
 If the device responds, then it must be there, and it doesn't respond, then it's not there.
 It doesn't work though with things like memory.